ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {:pre}

 ## Create a file share from the API
 {: #file-storage-create-api}
 {: api}

 You can create file shares and mount targets by directly calling the REST APIs.
-For more information about the File Storage VPC API methods to create a file share, see the [VPC API reference](/apidocs/vpc-beta#create-share).
+For more information the file shares VPC API, see the [VPC API reference](/apidocs/vpc-beta).

-File Storage for VPC regional API is a beta-level release for customers with special approval to preview this feature.
+File Storage for VPC regional API is released as beta for customers with special approval to preview this feature.
 {:note}

 ### Before you begin – Set up your API environment